Stocks Lane Primary School

 SMSC | Stannington Infant School

-At Stocks Lane Primary we believe that Spiritual, Moral, Social and Cultural development
+At Stocks Lane Primary School we believe that Spiritual, Moral, Social and Cultural development is vital in helping your child grow into a happy, successful adult and an active citizen within the 21st century .

 Spiritual